-The Green Dot Home Office will assist Ánimo Mae Jemison in developing the school's annual budget.
+The Green Dot Home Office will assist Ánimo Jefferson in developing the school's annual budget.
 The Principal will have the best visibility into where resources are needed most at his/her school and provides critical guidance to Green Dot in the budget creation process.
 The Principal will include Assistant Principals, department heads, and teachers in the budgeting process.
 The School Advisory Council is given monthly updates on the budget throughout the year and provides guidance on spending plans.
 Ultimately, it is the School Advisory Council that votes to recommend the final budget to the Green Dot Board of Directors.
-During the school year, the principal will be given flexibility to make certain trade-offs between line items in the school's budget, but is not allowed to increase the overall size of the budgets without authorization from the Green Dot Home Office.
-Additionally, any significant purchases (over \$5,000) cannot be made without Green Dot Home Office authorization.
+During the school year, the principal will be given flexibility to make certain trade-offs between line items in the school's budget, but is not allowed to increase the overall size of the budgets without authorization from the Green Dot Home Office authorization.
 Staff at Green Dot responsible for financial administrative function have the following minimum qualifications: 1) a Bachelor's degree and 2) an advanced degree in the fields of business, accounting or financial management (ex.
 Master of Business Administration); or 3) a recognized professional certification in the field of accounting or financial management, such as a CPA (certified public accountant) or CFA (chartered financial analyst); or 4) a minimum of 10 years of experience in Accounting or Finance.

 Daily Service: The budget is an ongoing process.
-During the summer the budget will be developed for the following fiscal year by the Finance and Accounting department in conjunction with the principal.
-The final budget will be presented and approved by the Board no later than mid-August.
+During the fall/winter, the budget will be developed for the following fiscal year by the Finance and Accounting, and Operations departments in conjunction with the principal.
+The final budget will be presented and approved by the Board no later than June.
 Final number decisions will lie with the Green Dot California Organizational Leadership Team; however, once the total amount of the budget is set, the principal may reallocate money during the year.
 All necessary budget information will be forwarded to LAUSD.

 On a monthly basis, principals will meet with the school's Area Operations and Finance Manager and School Operations Manager to review budgets and actuals.
-At the end of each quarter, the budget will be adjusted with major increases needing to be approved by the Green Dot Board.
+At the end of each quarter, the budget and year end forecast are presented to the Green Dot Board, with major adjustments needing to be approved by the Green Dot Board.